jaspector

 Monday to Friday, 8:00 AM to 4:30 PM

-Typical inspection sequence: Typical sequence: footing, foundation, framing, and final inspections.
+Typical sequence: Typical sequence: footing, foundation, framing, and final inspections.

 All standard county-wide construction projects (new buildings, additions, change of use, floodplain work) require a permit, regardless of Hardin's internal processes.

-Typical processing time is Same as the county allow at least 5 working days for plan review..
+Building permit processing times in Hardin, KY typically run Same as the county allow at least 5 working days for plan review..
+Timelines can vary based on project complexity and current department workload.